PhD Program Application Process

 7. Transcripts (two-part process)

-2. Submit official transcripts to the University of Oregon Office of the Registrar.
+2. If admitted to the program, submit official transcripts to the University of Oregon Office of the Registrar.
 Please follow official transcript requirements as detailed by the UO Graduate School website.

 University of Oregon